circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ## Sauce Labs
 {: #sauce-labs }

 Sauce Labs has an extensive network of operating system and browser combinations you can test your web application against.
-Sauce Labs supports automated web app testing using Selenium WebDriver scripts as well as through `saucectl` - their test orchestrator CLI that can execute tests directly from a variety of JavaScript frameworks.
+Sauce Labs supports automated web app testing using Selenium WebDriver scripts as well as through `saucectl`, their test orchestrator CLI, which can be used to execute tests directly from a variety of JavaScript frameworks.

 ### saucectl
 {: #saucectl }